Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/TDA.md

 to describe a particular method called **persistent homology**.

 TDA, which originates from mathematical topology, is a discipline that studies shape.
 It’s concerned with measuring the shape, by means applying math functions to data, and with representing it in forms of topological networks or combinatorial graphs.
+> Topological data analysis is more fundamental than revolutionary: such methods are not intended to supplant analytic, probabilistic, or spectral techniques.
+They can however reveal a deeper basis for why some data sets and systems behave the way they do.
+It is unwise to wield topological techniques in isolation, assuming that the weapons of unfamiliar "higher" mathematics are clad in incorruptible silver

 There is another field that deals with the topological and geometric structure of data: computational geometry.
 The main difference is that in TDA we treat the data as random points,